siddimore/Work/mywork.md

 ### Developer Experience: Familiar Tools

-You can write Flask apps that run in TEEs:
+You can write Flask apps that run in TEEs with ACL guarantee:

 **Code Example: Python Flask with CCF Integration**